ftemori/Transcendence/README.md

 5. **Database Migration**:
 - Run `npx prisma migrate dev` in the backend directory to set up the schema.

-If you encounter issues, check the logs with `docker-compose logs` or ensure ports are free (e.g., 3000, 5432).

 ## 🎮 Usage